Tales Told by Dead Friends: Critical response

 AllMusic writer Corey Apar wrote that given the number of members in the band, their sound "should be much fuller sounding [...] instead of it being hard to even tell if there's more than one guitarist playing at a time."
 He explained that if they had better production, "this could easily be fixed".
 Despite this, Apar wrote that there is "still not a whole lot" to separate the group from other bands at the time.
 He compared Sanders and Lancaster's vocals to "sound[ing] pretty similar" to that of Fall Out Boy.
 Apar concluded that the EP was "a good starting point with a lot of potential".

 Ariana Rock of Exclaim! opened her review with mentioning the EP's "catchy fun sound".
 She noted the "layered vocals, clean harmonies and mature musical dynamics" could help amass a large fan base.
 She concluded with calling the EP "the start of something big, without a doubt."
 PopMatters contributor Jason Macneil noted that the EP was "ringing with earnest melodies and Emo 101 trademarks".
 He called the band "a lighter Fall Out Boy or My Chemical Romance".
 He concluded with calling "The Last Something That Meant Anything", "the closest anyone has come to an emo-powered power ballad."
+Writing for Melodic, Kaj Roth said, "they've got potential of writing solid songs but perhaps this Florida based band should work a little harder on a more original sound because they sound a bit like hundreds of other bands."
 The EP has sold over 50,000 copies to date.

 Legacy

 "When I Get Home, You're So Dead" would later be re-recorded for their debut album, A Lesson in Romantics (2007).
 "Three Cheers for Five Years" was re-recorded acoustically for Punk Goes Acoustic 2.
 It was later released as a bonus track on the 2008 reissue of A Lesson in Romantics.
 "Your Song" was re-recorded acoustically for the band's Valdosta (2011) EP.
 A vinyl version was released on December 2, 2013, limited to 1,000 copies.
 To celebrate the EP's 10th anniversary, the band went on tour in November 2016 where they will perform the EP in its entirety.
 They were supported by Modern Chemistry.
 A 10th anniversary edition of the EP, featuring new packaging, a book and an additional track "The Problem with the Big Picture Is That It's Hard to See", was released on November 11.
 A day prior to the reissue, a music video for "The Problem with the Big Picture Is That It's Hard to See" was released.
 The video features highlights from the band's career.

+In 2015, Alternative Press ranked "Three Cheers For Five Years" at number nine on their "10 Best Mayday Parade Songs" list.